Lectern: Religious use

-Christian
+Christianity

-In the Christian Church, the lectern is usually the stand on which the Bible rests and from which the "lessons" (scripture passages, often selected from a lectionary) are read during the service.
+In the Christian Church, the lectern is usually the stand on which the Bible or other texts rest and from which the "lessons" (scripture passages, often selected from a lectionary) are read during the service.
 The lessons may be read or chanted by a priest, deacon, minister, or layperson, depending upon the liturgical traditions of the community.
 The lectern is normally set in front of the pews, so that the reader or speaker faces the congregation.

 Lecterns are often made of wood.
 They may be either fixed in place or portable.
-A lectern differs from a pulpit, the latter being used for sermons.
+A lectern differs from a pulpit, the latter being used for sermons though, especially historically, many pulpits include a built in lectern, for example Siena Cathedral Pulpit (Nicola Pisano, 1268).
 Churches that have both a lectern and a pulpit will often place them on opposite sides.
 The lectern will generally be smaller than the pulpit, and both may be adorned with antipendia in the color of the liturgical season.

 In monastic churches and cathedrals, a separate lectern is commonly set in the centre of the choir.
 Originally this would have carried the antiphonal book, for use by the cantor or precentor leading the singing of the divine office.
-Lecterns often take the form of eagle lecterns to symbolise John the Apostle.
-Especially in North America and Great Britain lecterns are sometimes made as 'angel lecterns'.
+Eagle-shaped lecterns are common, though some, rather rarely, instead take the form of a pelican, or an angel.

 In the Eastern Orthodox and Eastern Catholic Churches, a lectern on which icons or the Gospel Book are placed for veneration is called an analogion.
 It may also be used for reading from liturgical books during the divine services.

-Jewish
+Judaism

 Because the Torah scrolls are generally large, the central feature of the bimah in a synagogue is a table large enough to hold an open Torah along with a tikkun or Chumash (reference books used to check the reading).
 In some synagogues, this table may resemble a large lectern.
 The Hebrew term for this article of furniture is amud (עמוד).

 In traditional yeshivas and some synagogues, students and members of the congregation may use small desks called shtenders (שטענדער).
 These closely resemble conventional lecterns, and indeed, one shtender may be used as a lectern by the hazzan leading the service.
 Each study group in a yeshivah may have its own shtender and in some older synagogues individual members of the congregation may have their own shtenders.

 Traditional shtenders frequently incorporate a locker under the desktop where prayer books and study material may be locked when not in use, and many feature a footrest for comfort during extended study sessions or standing prayers.
 Some older synagogues have large collections of shtenders.

+Islam

+In Islam, lecterns are often used when studying in Islamic seminaries or reading and learning the Qur'an while sitting on the floor, called rehal.
+The name "rehal" ultimately derives from the Arabic word rahl (رَحْل) meaning "camel saddle", referring to the resemblance of the unfolded lectern to a saddle.